leandromsales/tempo-assessment/README.md

   - Restful API for Users and Teams endpoints, such that allowing CRUD operations based on REST dialect (POST, GET, PATCH and DELETE);
 - [x] Usage of Spring Actuator for basic observability;
 - [x] Support for OpenAPI 3.1 using Spring Docs, including Swagger and .yaml for import the API/Documentation in Postman;
-- [x] Web client implementation (using Feign) for loading current data from the online API;
+- [x] Web client implementation (using Feign) for loading current data (users and teams) from the Tempo API.
+You can set the max quantity for each set of data by providing the property io.tempo.teams.bootstrap.users.quantity or IO_TEMPO_TEAMS_BOOTSTRAP_USERS_QUANTITY env variable.
+This also applies for the teams);
 - [x] Docker image using OpenJDK 16 with Docker Compose;
 - [x] Fields validations and view layer modifications using Spring Boot Validation and Annotations, including the development of our custom validation annotations (examples available in io.tempo.teams.util.validators);
 - [x] Unit tests using JUnit 5 and Gradle (see below);